Bigfootmech/Bigfootmech/README.md

 If we're in the same Discord or something, hit me up to jam together!

+If not, you can still check out my [journey to self-improvement](https://bigfootmech.itch.io/).

+It's not much.
+At all.
+But I feel it's important to both show where I've come from, and to fail.

+These 'games' were all made in a week's time.
+Mostly by me on my own.
+And it's more about personal growth for me.
+So don't expect to see anything amazing, or even good XD.

 ### Currently working on
 To replace a weight-loss spreadsheet that didn't quite work smoothly, and started crashing, I'm currently re-working it in to a custom piece of software.